This is a complete SEO guide for beginners and acts as a quick refresher for everyone else.

 The larger the audience you can reach, the better.

-If no one is searching for a specific word, then there is no audience to find your content through the search engines.
+If no one is searching for a specific word, there is no audience to find your content through the search engines.

 Most free and paid keyword research tools provide estimated monthly search volume data for a keyword.